metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 - **--discrete**

-    Invoke new command for every matched part.
+    Invoke new command individually for every matched part.

 # WHY DO NOT USE TEIP